gusmonteirosilva/gusmonteirosilva/README.md

 - 👋 Hi, I’m @gusmonteirosilva
-- 👀 I’m interested in tech news
+- 👀 I’m interested in tech in general and obssesed with Nintendo games
-- 🌱 I’m currently learning Java and SQL
+- 🌱 I’m currently learning Java, Python, JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on projects that accept a junior dev with a strong desire to learn
 - 📫 How to reach me: Insta/Threads @gus.msilva | X @gusmsilva
 - 😄 Pronouns: he/him